blindFS/Glyphlow/README.md

 glyphlow-cli complete zsh
 ```

-Notes:

-- Requests are fire-and-forget: the exit status only reports that the request
-  reached the server, not that the action succeeded.
-Failures such as an unknown
-  workflow name are shown as an on-screen notification.
-- The CLI talks to the currently focused window unless the server says
-  otherwise, so run it while the target window has focus.

 ## Purging

 This app is designed to be lean and clean, it only generates 3 files: